maxpert/LevelDBWinRT/README.md

 # TODO:

-  * Use native Windows API instead of fstream to ensure better Flush and Sync.
   * Custom filter support.
   * Custom compressor support.

 This is an unoffical port of LevelDB for Windows Runtime (forked and modified from another Windows port that was only working on .NET https://leveldb.angeloflogic.com/downloads/).